Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 // Polish MCM
 // More Stuff configurable, if there is anything

-Allow DD on missions with fixed evac?
-XComGameState_EvacZone.bMissionPlaced, toggle in MCM, may or may not work with Request Evac

-TODO: Disable DD on Avenger Defense mission and waterworld.

 Sitreps:
 Airborne Insertion:  Begin the mission with a single Resistance Militia spotter.
 All XCOM units are deployed via Dynamic Deployment.
 Extraction Team: After the objective is completed, XCOM may deploy up to two additional soldiers near the evac zone.
 (Appears on fixed evac missions)